Amrita University B.Tech 2026

 Numerical/ integer -6

-Physics Feedback -Paper was little difficult and almost all questions from within the syllabus, though a little calculative.
+Physics Feedback - The paper was a little difficult and almost all questions from within the syllabus, though a little calculative.

-Chemistry Feedback - Paper was easy to moderate and questions asked were within syllabus.
-Physical chemistry had little higher percentage of questions as compared to Organic & Inorganic chemistry.
-The questions were based on NCERT text books.
+Chemistry Feedback - The Paper was easy to moderate and the questions asked were within the syllabus.
+Physical chemistry had a little higher percentage of questions as compared to Organic & Inorganic chemistry.
+The questions were based on NCERT textbooks.

-Maths Feedback- Paper was little calculative and lengthy.
-Algebra & calculus portion was higher, similar to last year.
+Maths Feedback- The paper was a little calculative and lengthy.
+The algebra & calculus portion was higher, similar to last year.

-Over all paper was little difficult as compared to last year
+Over the paper was a little difficult as compared to last year

-The subject wise analysis of JEE Advanced 2019 Paper 1 and Paper 2 is given below to help students know various details about the exam.
-JEE Advanced 2019 paper was held on May 27 in online mode across various test cities of India and abroad.
+The subject-wise analysis of JEE Advanced 2019 Paper 1 and Paper 2 is given below to help students know various details about the exam.
+JEE Advanced 2019 paper was held on May 27 in online mode across various test cities in India and abroad.

 Subject | Easy | Moderate | Difficult | Total |